CollinsSpencer/black-owned-biz/README.md

 Data accesses via Firebase will come from the staging server.
 Auth is also supported through the staging server.

+### `npm run storybook`

+Launches the component storybook app in interactive watch mode.
+Open [http://localhost:9009](http://localhost:9009) to view it in the browser.

 ### `npm test`

 Launches the test runner in the interactive watch mode.